noynaert/csc346handouts/00_Getting_Started/00_032_StyleAndGuidelines.md

   * Should include @author
   * Should include @since
 * Javadoc comments should be in front of all non-standard methods.
 They are not required in front of getters, setters, constructor, or toString methods unless those methods do something in a non-standard way.

+## Capitalization

+The first letter of all class names ***Must*** be capitalized.
+The reason is that it should be able to tell at a glance that an identifier is a Class.

+Constants should be ALLCAPS

+Everything else should be lower case.